sanyappc/Sanyappc.Extensions.AppOptions/README.md

 [![NuGet](https://img.shields.io/nuget/v/Sanyappc.Extensions.AppOptions)](https://www.nuget.org/packages/Sanyappc.Extensions.AppOptions)

 A .NET library for typed, validated application configuration.
-Integrates with `IHostApplicationBuilder` to bind options from configuration, register them in DI, and validate them — both eagerly at startup and lazily on first use — using Data Annotations and optional custom validation logic.
+Integrates with `IHostApplicationBuilder` to bind options from a configuration section, register them in DI, and validate them — both eagerly at startup and lazily on first use — using Data Annotations and optional custom validation logic.

 ## Installation